Coming from another organisation or trainer?

 Regardless of where you and your dog have trained previously, or at what stage you are at, you will be required to register with PADT if you are training toward your Public Access Test under the GHAD Act’09.
 As a courtesy, you will be required to contact your previous trainer and let them know how you intend to move forward with your dog.
 It may be useful to have a hand-over linking trainers to smoothly transition between training techniques for you and your dog.

-The Trainer and Client will use classical conditioning and operant conditiong methods, such as: positive reinforcement (giving a food reward, verbal or physical praise or toy to the dog to encourage the likelihood of that desired behaviour to occur) and negative punishment (withholding a reward to reduce the likelihood of an undesirable behaviour occurring).
+The Trainer and Client will use reward based classical conditioning and operant conditiong methods, such as: positive reinforcement (giving a food reward, verbal or physical praise or toy to the dog to encourage the likelihood of that desired behaviour to re occur) and negative punishment (withholding a reward to reduce the likelihood of an undesirable behaviour occurring).
 PADT does not condone the use of aversive training methods such as prong collars, e-collars or the old ‘yank-and-crank’ methods within the training and working environment.
 If you think your dog does require any of these tools, it is most likely not suitable for assistance dog work.

 Is an assistance dog right for me?